-This is a really special event for Bridport and The Electric Palace.
+This is a very special event for Bridport and The Electric Palace.

 We are delighted to announce our screening of Hell’s Hinges (1916) a silent film, with live musical accompaniment from The Dodge Brothers.

-This follows on from the success of our first ever silent black & white film Beggars Of Life (1928) which we showed in September 2017 to a sell out audience.
+This follows on from the success of our first ever silent black & white film Beggars Of Life (1928) which we screened in September 2018 to a sell out audience.

 She’s the saintly sister of a debauched minister.
 He’s a somewhat homicidal gunslinger determined to run the church right out of town.
 Is that romance in the air?
 Marvelously apocalyptic western from everyone’s favorite Good Bad Man, William S. Hart.